 As long as the national debt is owned by domestic citizens, as the majority of the U.S. debt is, future interest payments transfer money from one group of Americans to another.
 These transfers mayor may not be desirable, but they hardly constitute a burden on the nation as a whole.

-However, this argument is valid-and worrisome-for the portion of our debt that is held by foreigners, a share that has been growing rapidly and is now over 40 percent.
+However, this argument is valid-and worrisome-for the portion of our debt that is held by foreigners, a share that has been growing rapidly...
 Paying interest on this portion of the debt will burden future Americans in a concrete way: For years to come, a portion of America's GDP will have to be sent abroad to pay interest on the debts we incurred in the 1980s, 1990s, and 2000s.
 For this reason, many thoughtful observers are becoming concerned that the United States is borrowing too much from abroad.

 Another valid element of this argument is that the taxes that will have to be raised to pay interest even to U.S. citizens may reduce the efficiency of the economy.